TheBeachLab/selfhosted/doc/iot.md

 Solved by installing acl `sudo apt install acl` and `sudo setfacl -R -m u:pink:rX /etc/letsencrypt/{live,archive}`

 When pink runs it complains about permissions in /var/lib/mosquitto (belongs to mosquitto:root).
-No idea how to continue Solved by sudo setfacl -R -m u:mosquitto:rX /etc/letsencrypt/{live,archive}`
+No idea how to continue Solved by:

+`sudo setfacl -R -m u:mosquitto:rX /etc/letsencrypt/{live,archive}`